-NASA sees tropical storm Damien form off Australia's Pilbara coast
+NASA sees Tropical Storm Damien form off Australia's Pilbara Coast

 The tropical cyclone is expected to continue to intensify as it tracks to the west southwest.
 Damien is expected to turn south towards the Pilbara coast during Friday, Feb 7.
 ABM cautioned that, "Severe tropical cyclone impact is forecast for the Pilbara coast during Saturday, Feb.
 8."

-NASA's Terra satellite is one in a fleet of NASA satellites that provide data for hurricane research.
+NASA's Aqua satellite is one in a fleet of NASA satellites that provide data for hurricane research.

 Tropical cyclones/hurricanes are the most powerful weather events on Earth.
 NASA's expertise in space and scientific exploration contributes to essential services provided to the American people by other federal agencies, such as hurricane weather forecasting.